openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 The `presentation_submission` element MUST be included as a separate response parameter alongside the vp_token.
 Clients MUST ignore any `presentation_submission` element included inside a VP.

-Including the `presentation_submission` parameter as a separate response parameter allows the AS to provide the Verifier with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a credential itself.
+Including the `presentation_submission` parameter as a separate response parameter allows the Wallet to provide the Verifier with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a credential itself.

 In case the Wallet returns a single Verifiable Presentation in the VP Token, the `descriptor_map` would then contain a simple path expression "$".